-You can give special benefits to employees who worked for you for more than five years.
+You can give special benefits to employees who have worked for you for more than five years.
 It’s always a good idea to foster an environment where the employees feel supported.

 Tools for Your Employee Retention Strategy

-You may find it tough to adjust to your employees’ needs and reduce employee turnover rate – there are some tools that managers and leaders can leverage to meet these needs better and improve employee engagement.
+You may find it tough to adjust to your employees’ needs and reduce the employee turnover rate – there are some tools that managers and leaders can leverage to meet these needs better and improve employee engagement.

 How can you develop an employee feedback strategy at your organization?
 You can leverage employee engagement, pulse, and listening surveys.
 This is a valuable tool that gives insight into the employee’s needs.
 You can use employee engagement software to conduct employee pulse surveys.

 You must create an organizational culture that prioritizes employee recognition.
 Peer-to-peer recognition and appreciation from managers and leaders help you make your employees feel valued and reduce turnover.
 Use an employee recognition tool that allows employees to share recognition company-wide.